The War on Health

 The closer you are to nature, the greater chance your body has to truly thrive and the more connected you will become to your own health, mind and body.
 And remember, even small steps are still steps in the right direction.

 This is just the beginning.
-When you get started on this path, your understanding of yourself and your health grows exponentially.
-Many blessings on your journey.
+When you get started on this path, your understanding of yourself and your health grows exponentially, opening doors and pathways you didn't even see before.